-Basically, in each metric level and for each metric, there will be

-some common fields for representation, including metric type, unit,
+For each metric at a given level, we define a set of common fields, including metric type, unit,

 and precision.
 Metric type is a name for network devices and

 protocols to recognize what the metric is. unit and precision are